Strike Attack Operational Evaluation Unit

-The Strike Attack Operational Evaluation Unit (SAOEU) or Strike Attack OEU, was a unit of the Royal Air Force based at RAF Boscombe Down in Wiltshire between 1988 and 2004.
-The unit operated the Panavia Tornado GR1 and GR4, BAE Harrier and SEPECAT Jaguar aircraft.
-The role of the SAOEU was to evaluate new and existing equipment and to develop fast-jet ground attack tactics in order to provide timely advice to the front line.
+The Strike Attack Operational Evaluation Unit (SAOEU) or Strike Attack OEU, was a unit of the Royal Air Force based at RAF Boscombe Down in Wiltshire between 1987 and 2004.
+The unit operated the Panavia Tornado GR.1 and GR.4, BAE Harrier GR.5 & T.4A and SEPECAT Jaguar aircraft.
+The role of the SAOEU was to evaluate new and existing equipment and to develop fast-jet ground attack tactics to provide timely advice to the front line.

 History

 Tornado Operational Evaluation Unit

-The Strike Attack Operational Evaluation Unit (SAOEU) has its origins in the RAF's Tornado Operational Evaluation Unit (TOEU) which was formed on 1 September 1983 after the earlier introduction of the Panavia Tornado GR1 to the RAF during 1981.
-Boscombe Down in Wiltshire was chosen as the home of the TOEU, to benefit from working alongside the Aeroplane and Armament Experimental Establishment (A&AEE) which already carried out various aircraft and weapons trials.
+The Strike Attack Operational Evaluation Unit (SAOEU) originates in the RAF's Tornado Operational Evaluation Unit (TOEU), which was formed on 1 September 1983 after the earlier introduction of the Panavia Tornado GR1 to the RAF during 1981.
+Boscombe Down in Wiltshire was chosen as the home of the TOEU, and it benefits from working alongside the Aeroplane and Armament Experimental Establishment (A&AEE), which has already carried out various aircraft and weapons trials.
 Equipped with two Tornado GR1s, the TOEU's role was to test and evaluate the Tornado's weapons aiming systems, terrain following radar and conduct other trials as required.
-Although only anticipated to be in existence for two years, it became clear there was further requirements for development and trials work which justified the retention of the unit.
+Although only anticipated to exist for two years, it became clear there were further requirements for development and trial work, which justified the unit's retention.

 Establishment

-The Tornados were joined by the BAE Harrier GR7 in 1988 and to reflect the wider range of aircraft operated, the unit was officially retitled as the Strike Attack Operational Evaluation Unit (SAOEU).
+The Tornados were joined by the BAE Harrier GR.5 in 1988, and a Harrier T.4A also joined at some point, and to reflect the wider range of aircraft operated, the unit was officially retitled as the Strike Attack Operational Evaluation Unit (SAOEU) on 5 October 1987.
 The majority of work involving the Harrier focussed on developing tactics and operating procedures for the new Harrier GR7.

-During the mid 1990s the RAF upgraded the SEPECAT Jaguar fleet and therefore in 1996 the Jaguar was added to the SAOEU's fleet.
+During the mid-1990s, the RAF upgraded the SEPECAT Jaguar fleet; therefore, in 1996, the Jaguar was added to the SAOEU's fleet.

 By 2001, the unit operated three Tornados, three Harriers and one Jaguar.

 Merger

-On 1 April 2004, after sixteen years of operations, the SAOEU was merged with the Tornado F3 OEU (based at RAF Coningsby in Lincolnshire) and the Air Guided Weapons OEU (based at RAF Valley in Anglesey), to form the Fast Jet Weapons Operational Evaluation Unit (FJWOEU) which established its home at RAF Coningsby.
-The FJWOEU later merged with the Fast Jet Test Squadron on 1 April 2006 and took on the No. 41 Squadron numberplate, to become No. 41 (Test and Evaluation) Squadron.
+On 1 April 2004, after sixteen years of operations, the SAOEU was merged with the Tornado F3 OEU (based at RAF Coningsby in Lincolnshire) and the Air Guided Weapons OEU (based at RAF Valley in Anglesey) to form the Fast Jet Weapons Operational Evaluation Unit (FJWOEU), which established its home at RAF Coningsby.
+The FJWOEU merged with the Fast Jet Test Squadron on 1 April 2006 and took on the No. 41 Squadron numberplate, to become No. 41 (Test and Evaluation) Squadron.

 Operations

-The role of the SAOEU was to evaluate new and existing equipment and to develop fast-jet ground attack tactics in order to provide timely advice to the front line.
+The role of the SAOEU was to evaluate new and existing equipment and develop fast-jet ground attack tactics to provide timely advice to the front line.

-All aircrew were either Qualified Weapons Instructors (QWIs) or Electronic Warfare Instructors (EWIs) and each had accumulated over 1500 flying hours on their respective aircraft.
+All aircrew were either Qualified Weapons Instructors (QWIs) or Electronic Warfare Instructors (EWIs), each with over 1500 flying hours on their respective aircraft.
 Around 65 engineering personnel maintained the SAOEU fleet.

 SAOEU work was tasked by the Air Warfare Centre, Headquarters of No. 1 Group or Headquarters of RAF Strike Command.